dinhomathias/Amc/Webhooks.md

 Make sure you can connect to your server from the **public internet**, either by IP or domain name.
 If `ping` works, you're good to go.

 ### A SSL certificate
-All communications with the Telegram Servers must be encrypted with HTTPS using SSL.
-When using polling, this is taken care of by the Telegram Servers, but if you want to receive updates via Webhook, you have to take care of it.
+All communication with the Telegram servers must be encrypted with HTTPS using SSL.
+With polling, this is taken care of by the Telegram Servers, but if you want to receive updates via a Webhook, you have to take care of it.
 Telegram will not send you any updates if you don't.

 There are two ways to do this: